 Milk Fed by Melissa Broder

-Rachel is twenty-four, a lapsed Jew who has made calorie restriction her religion.
+Rachel, a lapsed Jew, has made calorie restriction her religion.
+But when she meets Miriam, a young Orthodox Jewish woman who wants to feed her, Rachel becomes entranced.
 By day, she maintains an illusion of control through obsessive eating rituals.
 By night, she pedals the elliptical machine to nowhere.
 Then Rachel meets Miriam, a young Orthodox Jewish woman who wants to feed her.
 Rachel is suddenly and powerfully entranced by Miriam – by her sundaes and her body, her faith and her family – and as the two grow closer, Rachel embarks on a journey of mirrors, mysticism, mothers, milk and honey.
 Combining superlative emotional insight with unabashedly vivid imagination, Melissa Broder tells a story of appetites: physical hunger, sexual desire, spiritual longing.
 Milk Fed is a tender and riotously funny meditation on love, certainty, and the question of what we are all fed, by one of our great writers on the psyche – both sacred and profane.

 The Story of Art Without Men by Katy Hessel